 Free up storage space on your Mac

-Learn what to do if your Mac startup disk is almost full, or you don't have enough storage space to download, install, or copy.
+Find out what to do if your Mac startup disk is almost full or you don’t have enough storage space to download, install or copy.

 Find out how much storage space is available

-Your Mac can show you how much storage space is being used by various categories of files, and how much space is available for additional files.
-As you take the steps in this article to free up storage space, this storage information updates automatically.
+Your Mac can show you how much storage space is being used by various categories of files and how much space is available for additional files.
+As you follow the steps in this article to free up storage space, this storage information will update automatically.

 macOS Ventura or later: Choose Apple menu > System Settings, click General in the sidebar, then click Storage on the right.

 Earlier versions of macOS: Choose Apple menu > About This Mac, then click Storage.

 Your Mac can optimise storage by using iCloud to make more storage space available automatically when needed.* And you can use built-in utilities to quickly find and delete files, apps, books, films and other items that are taking up space, then delete items you no longer need.

 macOS Ventura or later: Find out how to optimise storage space

 Earlier versions of macOS: Find out how to optimise storage space